 Our Board of Directors is responsible for strategic planning and overseeing the organization’s financial management while actively fundraising and supporting the sustainability and growth of our services., We are always looking for new Board members to join our dynamic team.
 If you are interested in joining our Board of Directors, please contact us at 604-738-9950, or email us at email@example.com.

-Director, Dr. Alana Abramson is currently on the faculty in the Department of Criminology for Kwantlen Polytechnic University.
+Secretary, Dr. Alana Abramson is currently on the faculty in the Department of Criminology for Kwantlen Polytechnic University.
 She bridges the community with education, providing opportunities for her students to be in the criminal justice field and learn from those who have directly experienced it.
 Alana uses experiential and transformative learning techniques, storytelling and guest speakers to engage students.
-She is grateful for the opportunity to be a part of the the BC Bereavement Helpline.
+She is grateful for the opportunity to be a part of the BC Bereavement Helpline.
 Alana is passionate about enhancing access to and education about victim-sensitive restorative justice practices.
-She has been advocate, trainer, and researcher with respect to restorative justice since 2000.
+She has been an advocate, trainer, and researcher with respect to restorative justice since 2000.
 Alana currently resides in Kamloops and loves vegan food, yoga, hiking and being in nature, her two cats, and travelling with her partner.